pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.set_xml_metadata`       PDF only: create or update document XML metadata :meth:`Document.subset_fonts`           PDF only: create font subsets :meth:`Document.switch_layer`           PDF only: activate OC configuration :meth:`Document.tobytes`                PDF only: writes document to memory :meth:`Document.xref_copy`              PDF only: copy a PDF dictionary to another :data:`xref` :meth:`Document.xref_get_key`           PDF only: get the value of a dictionary key
+:meth:`Document.set_xml_metadata`       PDF only: create or update document XML metadata :meth:`Document.subset_fonts`           PDF only: create font subsets :meth:`Document.switch_layer`           PDF only: activate OC configuration :meth:`Document.to_json`                PDF only: convert the document to JSON :meth:`Document.to_markdown`            PDF only: convert the document to Markdown :meth:`Document.to_text`                PDF only: convert the document to plain text :meth:`Document.tobytes`                PDF only: writes document to memory :meth:`Document.xref_copy`              PDF only: copy a PDF dictionary to another :data:`xref` :meth:`Document.xref_get_key`           PDF only: get the value of a dictionary key